awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 To copy multi\-volume snapshots to another AWS Region, retrieve the snapshots using the tag you applied to the multi\-volume snapshots group when you created it\.
 Then individually copy the snapshots to another Region\.

-For information about copying an Amazon RDS snapshot, see [Copying a DB Snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html) in the *Amazon RDS User Guide*\.

 If you would like another account to be able to copy your snapshot, you must either modify the snapshot permissions to allow access to that account or make the snapshot public so that all AWS accounts can copy it\.
 For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

-For pricing information about copying snapshots across AWS Regions and accounts, see [Amazon EBS Pricing](http://aws.amazon.com/ebs/pricing/)\.

-**Note**
-Snapshot copy operations within a single account and Region do not copy any actual data and therefore are cost\-free as long as the encryption status of the snapshot copy does not change\.

-**Note**
-If you copy a snapshot to a new Region, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

-**Note**
-If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.
+For information about copying an Amazon RDS snapshot, see [Copying a DB Snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html) in the *Amazon RDS User Guide*\.

 **Use cases**
 + Geographic expansion: Launch your applications in a new AWS Region\.